 To learn more about how to get healthy essential fatty acids in your diet, see information on parent essential oils.

-To get your ratio back to a more healthy 2:1, eat whole, unprocessed foods such as seafood, grass fed beef, pasteured eggs, whole grains, beans and other seeds.
+To get your ratio back to a more healthy 2.5:1, eat whole, unprocessed foods such as seafood, grass fed beef, pasteured eggs, whole grains, beans and other seeds.
 Reduce your intake of foods made with or cooked in processed vegetable oils such as baked goods and fried foods.